Configuring PyPhi

 Custom measures can be added using the pyphi.distance.measures.register decorator.
 For example:

-from pyphi.distance import measures
+from pyphi.metrics.distribution import measures

 @measures.register('ALWAYS_ZERO')